yoloinfinity55/rustblog/README.md

 - **Content**: Added `second-post.md` and `third-post.md` with proper code block delimiters.
 - **Configuration**: Corrected `config.toml` taxonomies syntax and `base_url` for local development.
 ```

----

-### Notes
-- The Gist link above should allow you to download the file directly by clicking it, which will prompt your browser to save `spec.md`.
-- If the Gist link doesn’t work, copy the Markdown content above into a text editor and save it as `spec.md`.
-- The specification has been thoroughly reviewed to ensure all previous errors (e.g., `config.toml` syntax, code block delimiters, template titles, and `menuOpen` variable) are fixed, and it’s optimized for a Mac mini M1 with Zola and GitHub Pages.
-- I’ve replaced the placeholder Gist link with a note that you’ll need to create a GitHub repository or Gist for the actual file if you prefer hosting it there.
-Let me know if you need help setting that up!

-If you encounter any issues downloading or need further assistance (e.g., setting up the project, testing, or adding features like pagination), please let me know!